movementlabsxyz/MIP/MIP/mip-61/README.md

         LOG "Timeout triggered for a non-pending transfer.";
 ```

 ![alt text](timeout.png)

 ### BOOTSTRAPPING

 Next we describe how the bootstrap algorithm works and differs from the above.

+> [!NOTE]
-!!! .
-A node that is bootstrapping SHOULD start the [CONTINUOUS_BLOCK_PROCESSING](#continuous-block-processing) algorithm in parallel.
+> A node that is bootstrapping SHOULD start the CONTINUOUS_BLOCK_PROCESSING algorithm in parallel.
 This allows to immediately assume normal operation while attempting to catch up with what has been missed.

 ![alt text](bootstrap.png)

 The Algorithm differs from the CONTINUOUS_BLOCK_PROCESSING in that it runs in parallel and will catch up with missing transfers eventually.
 While not hindering the continuous operation of the Relayer.
-It implements a delay to start at the beginning, which conveniently prevents that `complete_transfer` transactions would be sent accidentally twice to the target chain (and which if it would happen frequent could turn out to be expensive).

 ```javascript
 BOOTSTRAPPING